 Virtual Network Functions (VNF) will drive the transformation of SD-WAN from simple cost reduction to full WAN performance management

-SD-WAN is taking the next step from a “software-defined” architecture standpoint and making VNF available on an “a la carte” basis for firms to mix and match to create their ideal custom WAN to support their enterprise cloud services.
+SD-WAN is taking the next step from a “software-defined” architecture standpoint and making VNF available on an “a la carte” basis.
+This allows firms to mix and match to create their ideal custom WAN to support their enterprise cloud services.
 The level of flexibility provided is vast.

-SD-WAN architectures optimized for hybrid clouds will dominate market share in 2017
+SD-WAN architectures optimized for hybrid clouds will dominate market share this year

 Essential business applications will drive SD-WAN’s adoption

-Inline with hybrid cloud connectivity, essential business applications such as voice and video, as well as industry specific applications that rely on SaaS, or self hosted cloud applications specific to the industry, will be the major driver for SD-WAN tech.
+Inline with hybrid cloud connectivity, essential business applications such as voice and video, as well as industry specific applications that rely on SaaS, or self-hosted cloud applications specific to the industry, will be the major driver for SD-WAN technology.

 MPLS will stick around, but continue its dramatic decline in relevance and cost